adnammit/movieAppV1/README.md

 ## TO DO
 **start here**
-* your ids are all swizzled
-    - you've got your id, imdbid and movieDbId
-    - in your db/api, change imdbid -> movieDbId and store imdb too
 * search:
     - add actions: details, add to collection
         * clicking a title opens details with an "Add to Collection" option